-B. A. Julstrom is with the Department of Computer Science, St. Cloud State University, St. Cloud, MN 56301 USA (e-mail: julstrom@eeyore.stcloudstate.edu).
+B. A. Julstrom is with the Department of Computer Science, St. Cloud State University, St. Cloud, MN 56301 USA (e-mail: julstrom@stcloudstate.edu).

 Section IV analyzes expected running times for a (1+1)-EA using several different edge-selection strategies on the unconstrained MSTP.
-We show that, when the EA uses the approximately optimal mutation scheme, its expected running time on an average instance of the MSTP is asymptotically not worse than the time of Kruskal's well-known minimum spanning tree algorithm [12].
+We show that, when the EA uses the approximately optimal mutation scheme, its expected running time on a non-degenerate instance of the MSTP is asymptotically not worse than the time of a classical implementation of Kruskal's well-known minimum-spanning-tree algorithm [12].
 Section V describes a variety of other strategies with which mutation may select edges for inclusion in new solutions, and Sect.
 VI describes experiments with the (1+1)-EA for the MSTP that confirm the theoretical results.